dhminch/MinchList/README.md

 ## Home Lab

 While not strictly security related, you will likely learn a lot by building a home lab.
 This can be an old desktop you have laying around, or a used server you buy somewhere like [eBay](https://www.ebay.com/str/savemyserver).
-I personally have an old Dell R630 running ESXi plus a pfSense router/firewall that has provided me a lot of value.
+I personally have an old Dell R630 running Proxmox plus a pfSense router/firewall that has provided me a lot of value.
 Check out [/r/homelab](https://www.reddit.com/r/homelab/) for ideas!
 One big thing to consider up front is that the electricity cost for running anything, especially desktops and servers, 24/7/365 can add up - my R630 costs $200/year in power.

 [pfSense](https://www.pfsense.org/) is a free OS that is based on FreeBSD and is designed to be a router/firewall/VPN appliance.
 It is fantastic for segmenting your networks, locking it down with firewall rules, and filtering traffic/ads.
 You will learn a bit by tinkering with pfSense and end up with something way more secure than the router provided by your ISP!

-[ESXi aka vSphere Hypervisor](https://customerconnect.vmware.com/downloads/get-download?downloadGroup=ESXI800) is actually free to use (-ish, Broadcom bought VMware and is making it harder).
-Companies typically use vSphere to manage their ESXi systems and that costs real money, but if you have a single server you can use ESXi for free and running many VMs.
-It's a great way to learn ESXi, which is the defacto standard for companies running their own virtualization.
-Another good hypervisor is [Proxmox](https://www.proxmox.com/en/) which is open-source and has more features than the free ESXi, but is less likely to be used at places you might work.
-However, with the purchase of VMware by Broadcom, this is becoming more popular, especially for home labs.
+[Proxmox VE](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview) is a free hypervisor that is based on Debian Linux and QEMU.
+It's getting a lot more popular since the implosion of VMware (next paragraph).

+VMware ESXi aka vSphere Hypervisor was actually free to use until Broadcom bought VMware and is now holding ESXi customers hostage and rapidly jacking up the renewal costs.
+The free version is basically dead and while it was nice to learn ESXi since that was the most common system to find in corporate environments, that's changing as companies panic and transition to other vendors.

 ## Tools